Bundling Home and Auto Insurance: Average Savings & Best Companies

 Secure

 Bundle discounts vary widely by carrier, state, and individual risk profile.
-Below is a breakdown of the top companies and their typical savings ranges for 2026.
+Below is a breakdown of the top companies and their typical savings ranges for 2026, based on the latest carrier disclosures and independent reviews.

 Bundle Discount Comparison by Carrier

-Company Typical Bundle Discount Est. Annual Dollar Savings Notes
+Company Typical Bundle Discount Est. Dollar Savings Notes

-State Farm Up to 25% Up to $1,429/yr Largest personal lines insurer; strong bundling program
+State Farm ~22% average Up to $1,429/yr Largest personal lines insurer; strong bundling program

-American Family Up to 40% Varies One of the highest advertised bundle percentages nationally
+American Family Up to 40% Varies Highest advertised bundle percentage on major lists

 Amica Up to 30% Varies Consistently top-rated for service and bundle value

-Nationwide Up to 15% Varies Solid bundling with smart-home discount options
+Nationwide Up to 15% Up to $1,032/yr Solid bundling with smart-home discount options

 Important: These figures reflect national averages and advertised maximums.
 Your actual discount depends on your state, home value, driving record, and credit profile.
 Always get a personalized quote.